How a Viral Disease Replicates

 A virus is a type of bacterium or virus that infects living things.
 There are about 500 different kinds of viruses.
 The word “virus” comes from the Greek words virusa, meaning “impure,” and metron, meaning “blood”.
 A virus might infect a single cell, but a virus can cause the infected cell to multiply by itself without the body’s help.

 When a virus invades a living cell, it leads to a particular set of biochemical reactions in the host cell.
-This sets off a chain reaction called infection.
+This sets off a chain reaction called hk prize.
 Once the infection is started, the viral particle replicates itself inside the host cell.
 In turn, the replication results in the production of more copies of the virus, and so on.
 Most viruses possess DNA or RNA as their genetic material; however, the nucleic acid can also be double-strand or single-strand.

 A single-strand strand of DNA can replicate itself in a living host cell for as long as a couple of million years.
 Because single strands of DNA can be very long, it is impossible to record every virus in existence.
 However, researchers have sequenced the HIV genome, or the genetic blueprint of HIV.
 If you want to get a copy of your own HIV genome, there are several options available.
 You can pay a doctor to retrieve your HIV genome from an autopsy, freeze it in liquid nitrogen, collect it from a blood sample, or generate it yourself using laboratory equipment.